 So you grant Facebook the following rights to my photographs:

 Transferable: Facebook can transfer the usage license to any third party vendor.
 E.g. they are able to license my photograph to an image agency like Getty Images (as far as I know Facebook does not do that, but legally they could).

 Sub-licensable: Getty Images can license (sell) my photo to others, worldwide!
 In other words: Others can make real cash using my work without giving me a dime.

 And it's your responsibility since you claimed that you are the copyright owner right before upload.
-So I could be nice (and I will be nice and will abstain from hiring a lawyer as far as possible) and ask you to delete the image from your timeline.
+So I could be nice (and I will be nice and will abstain from hiring a lawyer as far as possible) and ask you to delete the image from your timeline or file a DMCA notice.
 But:

 This IP License ends when you delete your IP content or your account unless your content has been shared with others, and they have not deleted it.
 (Facebook terms of service, April 26, 2011)